 switch case IN C/C++

-The switch case is a programming construct in C/C++ which allows us to match the result of an expression to certain cases and then display the matching statement.
-Let us read in details about switch case.
+construct in C/C++ which allows us to match the result of an expression to

 The switch() Statement in C/C++ :